tatianegercina/FinTech/01-Lesson-Plans/18-Blockchain/Supplemental/Images/POA-Blockchain-guide.md

 The Proof of Authority (PoA) algorithm is typically used for private blockchain networks as it requires pre-approval of, or voting in of, the account addresses that can approve transactions (seal blocks).

-1. Because the accounts must be approved, we will generate two new nodes with new account addresses that will serve as our pre-approved sealer addresses.
+Because the accounts must be approved, we will generate two new nodes with new account addresses that will serve as our pre-approved sealer addresses.

+1. Begin by creating the new nodes and addresses:

     * Create accounts for two nodes for the network with a separate `datadir` for each using `geth`.
         * ./geth --datadir node1 account new